awslabs/multi-model-server/docs/management_api.md

 * max_batch_delay - the maximum delay for batch aggregation.
 The default value is 100 milliseconds.
 * initial_workers - the number of initial workers to create.
 The default value is `0`.
 MMS will not run inference until there is at least one work assigned.
 * synchronous - whether or not the creation of worker is synchronous.
 The default value is false.
 MMS will create new workers without waiting for acknowledgement that the previous worker is online.
 * response_timeout - If the model's backend worker doesn't respond with inference response within this timeout period, the worker will be deemed unresponsive and rebooted.
-The units is minutes.
-The default value is 2 minutes.
+The units is seconds.
+The default value is 120 seconds.

 ```bash
 curl -X POST "http://localhost:8081/models?url=https%3A%2F%2Fs3.amazonaws.com%2Fmodel-server%2Fmodel_archive_1.0%2Fsqueezenet_v1.1.mar"